Penn Carey Law - Logo

 Christopher Yoo

 is a leading figure in the study of law and technology.
 As the founding director of the Center for Technology, Innovation & Competition, Yoo has been an instrumental voice on privacy, security, and net neutrality, advocating the importance of providing internet access to the unconnected.
-As innovations open up whole new fields, Yoo is there at the intersection of law and technology.
+He is also the co-principal investigator for the University of Pennsylvania’s new Center on Media, Technology, and Democracy, which brings together six Penn schools with $5 million in support from the John S. and James L. Knight Foundation and $5 million from Penn.

 Man talking into small microphone, wearing glasses, a dark suit and a striped tie